-In striking contrast to other venues showcasing indigenous art, the Zuni Show presented educational information through banners that highlighted various aspects of the Zuni culture and life-way.
+In contrast to other venues showcasing indigenous art, the Zuni Show presented educational information through banners that highlighted various aspects of the Zuni culture, language, and life-way.

 wonderful thing you've done for so many people ...
 I was happy to have a tiny, little part in it!"
 Anthony Pilny, NY

 concentrated interest and all else that was going on.
 Communication among the artists was friendly and warm; neighbors getting together.
-Many of the artists expressed their thanks for the effort that went into the Zuni Show and in some cases, statements that no one had ever done something like this.
+Many of the artists expressed their thanks to The Keshi Foundation for the effort that went into the Zuni Show and in some cases, statements that no one had ever done something like this.
 The enthusiastic participation of the Zuni People, including the Zuni Tribal Council, made it the huge success that it was.